michaeljolley/michaeljolley.github.io/_streams/2019/10/2019-10-20-adding-vue-js-to-the-front-end-of-our-awesum-io-project.md

 ### Things We Learned

-- <a href="https://twitch.tv/johanb" target="_blank">JohanB</a>: shared the dotnetcore vue starter template at https://github.com/trilonio/aspnetcore-vue-starter
+- <a href="https://twitch.tv/johanb" target="_blank">JohanB</a>: shared the dotnetcore vue starter template at <a href="https://github.com/trilonio/aspnetcore-vue-starter" target="_blank">https://github.com/trilonio/aspnetcore-vue-starter</a>
-- <a href="https://twitch.tv/neven8775" target="_blank">Neven8775</a>: shared the dotnetcore vue starter template at https://github.com/trilonio/aspnetcore-vue-starter
+- <a href="https://twitch.tv/neven8775" target="_blank">Neven8775</a>: shared the dotnetcore vue starter template at <a href="https://github.com/trilonio/aspnetcore-vue-starter" target="_blank">https://github.com/trilonio/aspnetcore-vue-starter</a>

 ## Today's stream brought to you by